Every play is a data point. Every rep tells a story.

 Knocked down pass on 3rd or 4th down

-NEGATIVE PLAY MOMENTUM IMPACT
+NEGATIVE MOMENTUM

 Tackled in a 1-on-1 situation less than 1 yard from 1st down or touchdown